Software Engineering: A Modern Approach

 Exercises

-2. In the figure with the hexagonal architecture of the library management system, why are the user interface adapters (HTTP, GraphQL, and REST) and the persistence adapters (SQL) on distinct faces of the hexagon?
+2. In the figure illustrating the hexagonal architecture of the library management system, why are the user interface adapters (HTTP, GraphQL, and REST) and the persistence adapters (SQL) on distinct faces of the hexagon?
 Could they be placed on the same face?

 from django.db import models